A Peano curve from mated geodesic trees in the directed landscape: One-sided volume accumulation: The proof of Proposition

-The argument for the proof of Proposition \ref{t:vaexp} is reminiscent of an argument from \cite{BSS14}.
+The above result, which we shall often refer to as the `volume accumulation result' is the key result of this section.
+The argument for the proof of the above is reminiscent of an argument from \cite{BSS14}.
 The idea is to show that at different locations along the geodesic $\Gamma$, there is a positive probability that the geodesics started from close by points will coalesce with $\Gamma$; and these events are approximately independent.
-To this end, we shall define a number of parameters, and in the following, $n$ will always be taken sufficiently large depending on all the parameters.
-We shall not write this explicitly in all the statements from now on.
+We now move on to the proof of the above.
+Before moving on, we note that the same proof, with some modifications, can be used to prove slight variants of Proposition \ref{t:vaexp} in slightly different settings e.g.\ for point-to-point geodesics instead of semi-infinite geodesics.
+At the very end of this section, we shall give a short discussion of this point (see Propositions \ref{prop:9}, \ref{prop:1}).

+We now prepare for the proof of Proposition \ref{t:vaexp}.
+To this end, we shall define a number of parameters.
 Our first task is to prove certain regularity properties of $\Gamma$ and the environment around it.